 Waking up after that first full night’s sleep in your hotel is always a great feeling, especially after a long flight.
 After breakfast, get ready to hit the pavement!
 Berlin is a huge, but extremely walkable city, connected by a superb public transit system.
 You’ll find traditional European architecture in what was once West Berlin, while the rejuvenated East has a more industrial feel.
 Since you took the hop-on, hop-off tour on your first day, you should have an idea of what sights you’re interested in seeing, so spend your morning hitting those.
 Perhaps finish off back in Mitte, the centre of Berlin, with a cruise down the Spree.

 This afternoon can be spent taking a bike tour.
-This is a fun way to see this very flat city and a great compliment to the hop on hop off bus.
+This is a fun way to see this very flat city and a great compliment to the hop-on hop-off bus.
 Or, since you’re right next door, explore the treasures of Museum Island, in the Pergamon, Altes, Neues, and Bode Museums.
-This UNESCO heritage listed island is packed with beautiful works of art and history.
+This UNESCO heritage-listed island is packed with beautiful works of art and history.
 When you’re done, make your way up Unter den Linden to the spectacular Brandenburg Gate and the Reichstag parliament building, where you can ride the elevator to the beautiful glass dome.
 The view of the city from this high point is excellent any time of year but really as the sun is setting, it makes for an even more spectacular lookout.
-Remember to bring your passport if you plan to do this as they will ask for proper photo id.
+Remember to bring your passport if you plan to do this as they will ask for a proper photo id.

 Tonight you will head out and see the nightlife of this city.
 Berlin is world renowned for its clubs and nighttime atmosphere, and there really is a club for everyone in Berlin.
 You could find a place specialising in ballroom dancing, salsa, techno, or countless other options.
 Berlin at night is a place to get out and explore.